liyi5895/collaborative-editor/memory-bank/progress.md

 The project is in the **early development stage** with the following components implemented:

-1. **Core Frontend Components**: The main UI components are in place, including the document editor, chat panel, and document list.
+1. **Core Frontend Components**: The main UI components are in place, including the document editor, chat panel with model selection, and document list.
 2. **Basic Backend API**: The backend API is functional with endpoints for document and chat operations.
-3. **AI Integration**: Basic AI assistant functionality is implemented with mock responses.
+3. **AI Integration**: Advanced AI assistant functionality is implemented with real LLM integration via OpenRouter API.

 The application can currently:
 - Create and edit documents with rich text formatting
 - Save documents to the backend (in-memory storage)
-- Chat with the AI assistant
+- Chat with the AI assistant using different LLM models
-- Receive basic AI suggestions for document improvements
+- Receive AI-generated suggestions for document improvements

 ## Known Issues

 1. **Data Persistence**: All data is stored in memory and is lost when the server restarts
-2. **AI Limitations**: The AI assistant currently uses mock responses instead of a real language model
+2. **API Key Management**: OpenRouter API key needs to be manually configured in the .env file
 3. **No Real-time Updates**: Changes made by one user are not immediately visible to others
 4. **No Authentication**: There is no user authentication or authorization system
 5. **Limited Error Handling**: Error handling is minimal and could be improved
 6. **Performance Concerns**: Large documents may cause performance issues
 7. **No Offline Support**: The application requires a constant connection to the backend
+8. **LLM Rate Limits**: Potential rate limiting issues with the OpenRouter API

 ## Evolution of Project Decisions